kbindesh/jenkins-masterclass/Module-XX_Assignments/Project-02/Readme.md

 ### Step-3.3: Verify the connection with Maven build agent

 - Jenkins Dashboard >> Manage Jenkins >> Nodes >> maven_build_server
 - You should see agent added without a warning sign.
-Also check it in the logs.
+Also check it in the node logs.

 ## Step-04: Configure Maven and Java installation path on Jenkins master